 As a "body corporate" or legal entity, you may begin taking those steps necessary for obtaining final approval.
-In Organization" should follow the bank's name in all official documents, stationery, advertisements, and other references to the bank until it opens for business.
-The Bank may not begin the business of banking until it fulfills all requirements for a bank in organization and the OCC grants final approval.
+"In Organization" should follow the bank's name in all official documents, stationery, advertisements, and other references to the bank until it opens for business.